 Congratulations!
 You made it through the past year (relatively) unscathed.
 We’ve all experienced big changes because of the pandemic, and no doubt you’re still recovering from some of them.

-More than 804,398 new small businesses were registered in 2020, representing more growth than we’ve seen in almost 20 years.
+A record number of new small businesses were registered in 2021, representing more growth than we’ve seen in almost 20 years.
 Some were born of necessity, such as individuals starting home businesses because the companies they previously worked for shut down.

 Others grew out of public need and demand, such as new distribution networks, delivery and logistics companies, eCommerce businesses, and domestic manufacturing of PPE to offset shortages and quality concerns in the global market.

 If you are among these new business owners, you’re likely entering your first foray into business taxes—so it’s vitally important to get it right.